SlaviXG/flowlinkapp/README.md

 ## Build & run
 1. In the main directory, create `auth.json` file.
-2. Pase the following content and provide your gemini api key, google cloud client id and secret.
+2. Pase the following content and provide your gemini api key, google cloud client id, project id and secret.
 ```
 {
     {